Stone

 About Stone

-Stone in Tokyo is a modestly documented venue with a clear verified profile: it appears on the Tabelog 100 - Curry - TOKYO - 2024 list and is listed in the JPY 1,000–JPY 1,999 spending range.
+Stone in Tokyo is a modestly documented venue.
+It appears on the Tabelog 100 - Curry - TOKYO - 2024 list and is listed in the JPY 1,000–JPY 1,999 spending range.
 Its public hours show both midday and evening service from Monday through Saturday, with Sunday closed.
-Beyond those basics, specific claims about seating, payment methods, reservations, individual dishes, or service style are not verified here, so the safest way to frame Stone is as a Tokyo curry-recognized stop with limited confirmed public detail.
+Beyond those basics, specific claims about seating, payment methods, reservations, individual dishes, or service style are not available.
+Stone is a Tokyo curry-recognized stop with limited public detail.

 Why Tokyo Comes Here

-Stone’s strongest verified hook is recognition on the 2024 Tabelog 100 Curry Tokyo list.
+Stone’s strongest appeal is recognition on the 2024 Tabelog 100 Curry Tokyo list.
 Its schedule is also unusually clear: Monday through Saturday, service is listed from 11 AM to 1:45 PM and again from 5:30 PM to 9 PM; Sunday is closed.
-The verified spending range is JPY 1,000–JPY 1,999, placing it in an accessible bracket for Tokyo dining.
+The spending range is JPY 1,000–JPY 1,999, placing it in an accessible bracket for Tokyo dining.

-What is not verified is just as important.
-The available facts do not confirm a seat count, a chef profile, a cash policy, a reservation system, a specific station, a district, or a detailed menu.
-Rather than overstate the experience, treat Stone as a Tokyo venue whose confirmed appeal rests on price, hours, 2024 curry-list recognition.
+Details such as seat count, a chef profile, a cash policy, a reservation system, a specific station, a district, or a detailed menu are not available.
+Stone is a Tokyo venue whose appeal rests on price, hours, 2024 curry-list recognition.

 What You're Ordering

-The verified recognition places Stone within Tabelog’s Tokyo curry category for 2024.
-That supports describing it as curry-recognized, but it does not verify particular dishes, styles, toppings, portion sizes, drinks, or a full menu.
+Recognition places Stone within Tabelog’s Tokyo curry category for 2024.
+While it is curry-recognized, particular dishes, styles, toppings, portion sizes, drinks, or a full menu are not specified.
 If you are planning around a specific item, confirm directly before going.

-The confirmed budget is JPY 1,000–JPY 1,999.
-Within the limits of verified data, Stone’s practical draw is straightforward: Tokyo location, accessible spend, confirmed Tabelog 100 Curry Tokyo 2024 recognition.
+The budget is JPY 1,000–JPY 1,999.
+Stone’s practical draw is straightforward: Tokyo location, accessible spend, Tabelog 100 Curry Tokyo 2024 recognition.
 For comparison planning, you can also look at other listed venues such as Gracia or nôl without assuming the same format, menu, or price point.

 How to Book (Or Not)